YottaDB/YDBDoc/AdminOpsGuide/about.rst

 3. LKE
 ++++++

 The M Lock Editor (LKE) is the YottaDB utility program that examines and modifies the lock space where YottaDB maintains the current M LOCK state.
 LKE can monitor the locking mechanism and remove locks.
-See `Chapter 8: “M Lock Editor (LKE)” <mlocks.html>`_ for more information.
+See `Chapter 8: "M Lock Editor (LKE)" <mlocks.html>`_ for more information.

 ++++++
 4. DSE
 ++++++

-The Database Structure Editor (DSE) is the YottaDB utility for experts to examine and manipulate the internal structure of YottaDB database (Global Database Structure – GDS) files.
+The Database Structure Editor (DSE) is the YottaDB utility for experts to examine and manipulate the internal structure of YottaDB database (Global Database Structure - GDS) files.
 It provides an extensive database "patch" facility (including block integrity checks), searches for block numbers and nodes, and provides symbolic examination and manipulation facilities.
-See `Chapter 10: “Database Structure Editor (DSE)” <dse.html>`_ for more information.
+See `Chapter 10: "Database Structure Editor (DSE)" <dse.html>`_ for more information.

 +++++++++++++++++++++
 5. Command Qualifiers